Sairyss/domain-driven-hexagon/README.md

 - [White Box](https://en.wikipedia.org/wiki/White-box_testing) testing.
 - [Black Box](https://en.wikipedia.org/wiki/Black-box_testing) testing.

 Testing module/use-case internal structures (creating a test for every file/class) is called _`White Box`_ testing. _White Box_ testing is widely used technique, but it has disadvantages.
-It creates coupling to implementation details, so every time you decide to refactor something this may also cause refactoring corresponding tests.
+It creates coupling to implementation details, so every time you decide to refactor business logic code this may also cause a refactoring of corresponding tests.

 To solve this and get the most out of your tests, prefer _`Black Box`_ testing (also called [Behavioral Testing](https://www.codekul.com/blog/what-is-behavioral-testing/)).
 This means that tests should focus on testing user-facing behavior users care about (your code's public API, for example `createUser()` method in `Application Service`), not the implementation details of individual units it has inside.
 This avoids coupling, protects tests from changes that may happen while refactoring, makes tests easier to understand and maintain thus saving time.